 - a.
 Lectures and workshops The instructor will introduce relevant concepts and themes during lectures.
 Students are encouraged to raise their areas of concern in the lectures and participate in the discussions initiated by the instructor.
-Students will encouraged in making group discussions to share and reflect values as well as worldviews with each other in greater depth. - b.
-Community Visits and Service Learning Projects Students will visit local communities and NGOs to understand the real context as well as resources and need of people.
-Students will be divided into 6 groups.
-Each group will formulate a service project in serving the community, by utilizing the knowledge and skills learnt in the course as well as from their own discipline or profession. - c.
+Students will be encouraged in making group discussions to share and reflect values as well as worldviews with each other in greater depth. - b.
+Community Visits and Service-Learning Projects Students will visit local communities and NGOs to understand the real context as well as resources and need of people.
+Students will be divided into 6 groups, 5 persons in a group which includes students from at least 2 faculties.
+Each group will formulate an expressive arts program (min.
+2 sessions X 3 hours) in serving the community, by utilizing the knowledge and skills learnt in the course as well as from their own discipline or profession. - c.
 Group project presentation Students are required to make group presentations.
-Through preparation for the group presentation, students will consolidate knowledge acquired from lectures and readings and reflect their learning gained from the Service learning project.

-- d.
-Blackboard forum Students are encouraged to make use of the Blackboard forum to discuss relevant issues with the instructors and other students outside the classroom. - e.
-Readings Students have to read the articles stipulated for each topic before the lectures and workshops.
+Through preparation for the group presentation, students will consolidate knowledge acquired from lectures and readings and reflect their learning gained from the Service-learning project.
+Creative and expressive arts-related format of presentation is suggested, students can choose to use any art modalities learnt in the course to process and show their thoughts and reflection in the presentation. - d.
+BlackBoard Forum Students are encouraged to make use of the Padlet to discuss relevant issues with the instructors and other students inside and/or outside the classroom. - e.
+Readings -Students have to read the articles stipulated for each topic after the lectures and workshops to consolidate the experience gained from the participatory work.
 Essential readings are also stipulated for the major themes included in the course.
 Students are also encouraged to consult other readings listed in the reference list. - f.
 Audio-visual aid Whenever appropriate, audio-visual materials will be used during class to aid the instruction.